Theta pinch: Pinch effect

 In the early days of the fusion program, three designs quickly emerged that addressed these issues.
 The stellarator was a somewhat complex device but had some attractive qualities.
-The magnetic mirror and pinch effect devices were dramatically simpler, the former consisting of a modified solenoid and the later is effectively a high-power version of a fluorescent lamp.
+The magnetic mirror and pinch effect devices were dramatically simpler, the former consisting of a modified solenoid and the latter is effectively a high-power version of a fluorescent lamp.
 Pinch, in particular, seemed like an extremely simple solution to the confinement problem, and was being actively studied at labs in the US, UK and USSR.

 As these machines began to be tested at higher confinement levels, a significant problem quickly became obvious.
 When the current was applied and the plasma began to pinch down into a column, it would become unstable, writhing about and eventually hitting the sides of the tube.
 It was soon realized this was due to slight differences in the density of the gas; when the discharge was applied, areas where the density was even slightly higher would have higher current and thus more magnetic pressure.
 This would cause that area to pinch more rapidly, increasing density further, and a chain-reaction known as "the kink" forced it out of the confinement area.

 In the early 1950s all of these efforts were secret.
 This ended in 1956 when Igor Kurchatov, director of the Soviet atomic bomb effort, offered to give a talk to his UK counterparts.
 To everyone's great surprise, Kurchatov outlined the Soviet fusion program, talking mostly about linear pinches and the great problems they were having with stability of the plasma.
 The British were already aware the US were having similar problems, and had their own as well.
 It now appeared there was no fast route to fusion, and an effort developed to declassify the entire field.
 All three countries released their research in 1958 at the second Atoms for Peace meeting in Geneva.